mattbaker/lispy-enigma/README.md

 # Enigma in Racket

-This is my implementation of a simple three-rotor Enigma, sans plugboard or ring settings.

 This is a solution to an assigment I created for my students at Dev Bootcamp.

-They are required to implement this simple Enigma simulator in Racket, using only the List data structure.
-They're also encouraged to favor recursion over any loop constructs.
+Students are required to implement a simple three-rotor Enigma in Racket, sans plugboard.
+They are asked to implement their simulator without loop constructs like `for`, and using only the List data structure (for example, no `structs`.)

  * `enigma.rkt` — contains the simulator itself, with a few simple tests
  * `collection.rkt` — a few helper methods for interacting with lists